 Saxophone player Linda Fredriksson (they/them) stands out amongst the Finnish jazz artists, both locally and internationally.
 Their versatile and unique style ranging across genres makes them one of the most interesting musicians of the scene.

 Fredriksson is best known as a saxophonist of the ground-breaking Mopo trio, the renowned “all-star combo of jazz” Ricky-Tick Big Band and the highly acclaimed Superposition.
-Alongside with her bands, she has composed music for theatre, performance art, silent films and an exhibition as well as collaborated with artists like Timo Lassy, Raoul Björkenheim, Ultra Bra, Jimi Tenor, The Valkyrians, European Saxophone Ensemble, Niillas Holmberg and European Jazz Orchestra, just to name a few.
+Alongside with their bands, Fredriksson has composed music for theatre, performance art, silent films and an exhibition as well as collaborated with artists like Timo Lassy, Raoul Björkenheim, Ultra Bra, Jimi Tenor, The Valkyrians, European Saxophone Ensemble, Niillas Holmberg and European Jazz Orchestra, just to name a few.

 “Fredriksson’s saxophone solos are never mere displays of technical virtuosity – her phrasing on ballads is considered and emotionally resonant while on more uptempo pieces, she goes for the gut.
 She gets more out of slight variations on a melody than many players could out of ten minutes of screaming or 50 lighting fast scales.”Phil Freeman, The New York City Jazz Record, 2019